dorianps/LESYMAP/README.md

 You can get LESYMAP pre-installed in a docker container (along with RStudio), no need to install anything if you have Docker.
 We have built scripts for one-click start and stop of containers (Windows/Linux/Mac):
 https://github.com/dorianps/docker
-The list of current and past LINDA containers are here:
+The list of current and past container builds are here:
 https://hub.docker.com/r/dorianps/lesymap/tags

 *****